 One of the most important responsibilities you’ll have when managing rental properties is looking for high-quality tenants.
 Your ability to earn passive income and your experience as a landlord depends on the tenant you decide to accept in your property.
 How can you earn if the tenant doesn’t pay rent on time?
 Do you think you’ll enjoy being a landlord if this is the case?

 To make your life easy as a landlord and ensure that you can maximize your rental properties, implement a strict screening process.
 This will enable you to establish clear requirements for tenants and help weed out individuals who don’t qualify due to low income or eviction history.
+You can do a public search for your tenant using US Search to help with this process.

 Make sure to incorporate these tips to implement a well-thought-out screening process: